Alameda @ Liberty Park

 • Unexpected swerving traffic towards cyclists

-• The bike safety buffer is removed in this new Feb 2024 configuration
+• The bike safety buffer is removed in this configuration

-• Issues with line of sight and glare issues add to driver distractions at this location seemed to be ignored
+• Issues with line of sight and glare issues add to driver distractions and increased risk to cyclists

 • Having a roadway with random lane widths and offsets, including random bike lane configurations all on this 300′ hill crest creates confusion and distractions that raise risk.